FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

 Agent variables should be used to store data which is unique to each instance of an agent, for example, each individual predator in a predator-prey simulation would have its own position and hunger level.
 Each variable has a name and a type.

-..
-For a complete list of supported types, see **TODO: reference page for available types**.

 Agent ID
 ~~~~~~~~